-(82) "Opacity" means the degree to which an emission reduces transmission of light and obscures the view of an object in the background as measured in accordance with OAR 340-212-0120 and 212-0140.
-Unless otherwise specified by rule, opacity shall be measured in accordance with EPA Method 9 or a continuous opacity monitoring system (COMS) installed and operated in accordance with DEQ's Continuous Monitoring Manual.
-For all standards, the minimum observation period shall be six minutes, though longer periods may be required by a specific rule or permit condition.
-Aggregate times (e.g. 3 minutes in any one hour) consist of the total duration of all readings during the observation period that equal or exceed the opacity percentage in the standard, whether or not the readings are consecutive.
+(103) "Opacity" means the degree to which emissions, excluding uncombined water, reduce the transmission of light and obscure the view of an object in the background as measured by EPA Method 9 or other method, as specified in each applicable rule.

-(86) "Ozone Precursor" means nitrogen oxides and volatile organic compounds as measured by an applicable reference method in accordance with DEQ's Source Sampling Manual(January, 1992) or as measured by an EPA reference method in 40 CFR Part 60, appendix A or as measured by a material balance calculation for VOC as appropriate.
+(107) "Ozone precursor" means nitrogen oxides and volatile organic compounds.

-(88) "Particulate Matter" means all finely divided solid or liquid material, other than uncombined water, emitted to the ambient air.
-When used in emission standards, particulate matter is defined by the method specified within the standard or by an applicable reference method in accordance with OAR 340-212-0120 and 340-212-0140.
-Unless otherwise specified, sources with exhaust gases at or near ambient conditions may be tested with DEQ Method 5 or DEQ Method 8, as approved by DEQ.
-Direct heat transfer sources shall be tested with DEQ Method 7; indirect heat transfer combustion sources and all other non-fugitive emissions sources not listed above shall be tested with DEQ Method 5.
+(110) "Particulate matter" means all finely divided solid or liquid material, other than uncombined water, emitted to the ambient air as measured by the test method specified in each applicable rule, or where not specified by rule, in the permit.

+(123) “Portable” means designed and capable of being carried or moved from one location to another.
+Indicia of portability include, but are not limited to, wheels, skids, carrying handles, dolly, trailer, or platform.

+(125) "ppm" means parts per million by volume unless otherwise specified in the applicable rule or an individual permit.
+It is a dimensionless unit of measurement for gases that expresses the ratio of the volume of one component gas to the volume of the entire sample mixture of gases.

+(130) “Reattainment area” means an area that is designated as nonattainment and has three consecutive years of monitoring data that shows the area is meeting the ambient air quality standard for the regulated pollutant for which the area was designated a nonattainment area, but a formal redesignation by EPA has not yet been approved.
+Reattainment areas are designated by the EQC according to division 204.

+(131) “Reattainment pollutant” means a regulated pollutant for which an area is designated a reattainment area.

-(106) "Regulated air pollutant" or "Regulated Pollutant":
+(134) "Regulated air pollutant" or "Regulated pollutant":

-(a) Except as provided in subsections (b) and (c) of this section, means:
+(a) Except as provided in subsections (b) and (c), means:

 (A) Nitrogen oxides or any VOCs;

-(B) Any pollutant for which a national ambient air quality standard has been promulgated, including any precursors to such pollutants;
+(B) Any pollutant for which an ambient air quality standard has been promulgated, including any precursors to such pollutants;

-(C) Any pollutant that is subject to any standard promulgated under section 111 of the Act;
+(C) Any pollutant that is subject to any standard promulgated under section 111 of the FCAA;

-(D) Any Class I or II substance subject to a standard promulgated under or established by Title VI of the Act;
+(D) Any Class I or II substance subject to a standard promulgated under or established by Title VI of the FCAA;

 (E) Any pollutant listed under OAR 340-244-0040 or 40 CFR 68.130; and

-(F) Greenhouse Gases.
+(F) Greenhouse gases.

-(b) As used in OAR 340 division 220, regulated pollutant means particulates, volatile organic compounds, oxides of nitrogen and sulfur dioxide.
+(b) As used in OAR 340 division 220, Oregon Title V Operating Permit Fees, regulated pollutant means particulate matter, volatile organic compounds, oxides of nitrogen and sulfur dioxide.

-(c) As used in OAR 340 division224, regulated pollutant does not include any pollutant listed in divisions 244 and 246, unless the pollutant is listed in Table 2 (significant emission rates).
+(c) As used in OAR 340 division 222, Plant Site Emission Limits and division 224, New Source Review, regulated pollutant does not include any pollutant listed in OAR 340 divisions 244 and 246.

+(135) “Removal efficiency” means the performance of an air pollution control device in terms of the ratio of the amount of the regulated pollutant removed from the airstream to the total amount of regulated pollutant that enters the air pollution control device.